How To Get More Fans in TikTok [August 2020]

 - Finally, below that is the filter tool.

-Nearing the bottom of the display, you have your time manipulation tools which allow you to slow down or speed up your video content.
+Your time manipulation tools are at the bottom of the display, which allow you to slow down or speed up your video footage.
 We have a full guide that will help you use those speed settings to your advantage, which you can check out here.